 I work primarily in the field of contemporary art music as a composer, improviser, conductor and educator.
 My creative work looks for new forms of sonic narrative, articulating formal simplicity in brutal contrast with highly detailed textures.

 I completed a PhD in 2014 guided by Liza Lim, obtaining the ‘Vice-Chancellor’s Award for an outstanding Research Degree Thesis’ at University of Huddersfield, UK, where I also took editorial responsibility of issue 4 of the CeReNeM Journal.
 Previous degrees include MPhil from University of London, MA and Licentiate from Universidad de Chile, both awarded with ‘maximum distinction’.
 Beside formal studies, in 2006 a Chilean Arts Council scholarship allowed me to study composition privately with James Dillon in London.
-Also workshops, lots of them; probably the ones I learnt most from were those with Julio Estrada, Chaya Czernowin and Pierluigi Billone.
+Also lots of workshops; probably the ones I learnt most from were those with Julio Estrada, Chaya Czernowin and Pierluigi Billone.

 Festivals my music has been played in so far

 Wittener Tage für neue Kammermusik 2013 (Germany)

 Festival Contrasti 2014 & 2017 (Italy)

 Festival Musicahora 2015 (Chile)